 Association Between Diastolic Blood Pressure During Pediatric In-Hospital Cardiopulmonary Resuscitation and Survival

-Background—Based on laboratory cardiopulmonary resuscitation (CPR) investigations and limited adult data demonstrating that survival depends on attaining adequate arterial diastolic blood pressure (DBP) during CPR, American Heart Association recommends using BP to guide pediatric CPR.
-However, evidence-based BP targets during pediatric CPR remain an important knowledge gap for CPR guidelines.
+Background: On the basis of laboratory cardiopulmonary resuscitation (CPR) investigations and limited adult data demonstrating that survival depends on attaining adequate arterial diastolic blood pressure (DBP) during CPR, the American Heart Association recommends using blood pressure to guide pediatric CPR.
+However, evidence-based blood pressure targets during pediatric CPR remain an important knowledge gap for CPR guidelines.

 - Accepted December 7, 2017.